LucasFranca0/bank-account/README.md

  - List

  ## Extract
+### Explaining how the project works:

+An input file was created manually with some products and from the path of this file a folder was created and inside the extract file with the output of the manipulated data.

- In this operation, the loan amount was used
+**In this operation, the loan amount was used**

  ![extract](https://user-images.githubusercontent.com/111810585/216228987-6c395cd3-e8cb-4734-aa42-fb2c9518e200.png)